Tandoor Chop House | An Indian Restaurant With A Very British Sensibility

 Drawing inspiration from North Indian communal diners and the English chop house, the aptly named Tandoor Chop House focuses on serving up prime cuts of meat steeped (quite literally) in traditional Indian cooking techniques – so expect flavoursome marinades, perfect naans, and aromatic spicy rubs.

-As the latest venture from the group behind Eggbreak in Notting Hill and the upcoming permanent home of Breddos Tacos, it’s a sophisticated affair.
+As the latest venture from the group behind Eggbreak in Notting Hill, it’s a sophisticated affair.
 You’ll slide onto scarlet leather banquettes beside reclaimed oak-panelled walls, with smooth marble tables overlooking the open kitchen and its three brass Tandoor ovens.

 …In which, of course, they’re cooking dishes like chicken marinated in hung curd (that’s yoghurt drained of all its water), garlic, ginger and spices; Masala boti rubbed ribeye, and amritsari lamb chops.
 The Anglo-Indian sides, meanwhile, range from bone marrow naan and gunpowder fries, to tandoor-charred broccoli and corn-on-the-cob ‘tikka’.